Patrick-DeBiasse/Patrick-DeBiasse.github.io/_pages/about.md

   image: #"/images/"
 ---

 I am an aspiring data scientist and mechanical engineer with over 4 years of practical experience in design and manufacturing.

+Not having a formal background in data science or software development, I made this portfolio to share work I have done using data science tools and approaches.

-My previous work includes:
+My previous experience includes:

   **Becton Dickinson - Manufacturing Development Program** (3 one-year rotations)
         Jun 2019 - Current: *Injection Molding engineer*             Sandy, UT